 Elastic block storage (EBS) acts as local block storage when you launch an EC2 instance.
 If you don’t delete these EBS volumes after terminating the instances, they significantly change over time.
 AWS continues to charge you for these even if you don’t use them.
 This can result in thousands of unattached EBS volumes that shoot up your bill.

-When you launch an instance, check the box in the AWS console to automatically delete the EBS volume when the instance terminates.
-This ensures that you don’t pay for unattached EBS volumes, lowering your overall costs.
+When you launch an instance, check the box in the AWS console to delete the EBS volume when the instance terminates automatically.
+This ensures you don’t pay for unattached EBS volumes, lowering overall costs.

 Adopting Cloud Observability Platform

-Middleware’s Observability Platform provides you deeper cost visibility across all your cloud resources.
+Middleware’s full-stack observability Platform provides you deeper cost visibility across all your cloud resources.
 It makes it simple to identify and address cost inefficiencies by automatically surfacing changes in your cloud expenses and visualizing cost data with the rest of your metrics, traces, logs, and other telemetry.

 Start monitoring your AWS application to find performance bottlenecks to save upto 40% on your next AWS bill!